Cát Tiên National Park

-Cát Tiên National Park (Vườn quốc gia Cát Tiên) is a national park located in the south of Vietnam, in the provinces of Đồng Nai, Bình Phước and Lâm Đồng.
+Cát Tiên National Park (Vườn quốc gia Cát Tiên) is a national park located in the south of Vietnam, in Đồng Nai City, and Lâm Đồng Province.
 It is approximately 150 km north of Ho Chi Minh City.
 It has an area of about 720 km^{2} and protects one of the largest areas of lowland tropical forests left in Vietnam.

 Since 2011, Cát Tiên National Park has been a part of Đồng Nai Biosphere Reserve.

 History

 The surrounding area was originally occupied by the Ma people – especially in the area that is now Cat Loc (in the 1960s eastern Nam Cat Tien was described as inhabité ['uninhabited']) – and Stieng people in western Dong Nai Province.
 After the formation of the park, many of these people were re-settled in Talai village, to the south-west of Nam Cat Tien.

 Cát Tiên National Park (CTNP) was protected initially in 1978 as two sectors, Nam Cat Tien and Tay Cat Tien.
 Another sector, Cat Loc, was gazetted as a rhinoceros reserve in 1992 upon the discovery of a population of the Vietnamese Javan rhinoceros, an occasion that brought the park into the world's eye.
 The three areas were combined to form one park in 1998.
 Nam Cat Tien is contiguous with Vĩnh Cửu nature reserve thus providing an enlarged area for species to breed.
 The forest is now protected by the Kiểm lâm (VN Forest Rangers) with responsibilities for managing poaching, fire control, and other issues.

 Parts of the park area suffered historically during the Vietnam War when it was extensively sprayed with defoliant herbicides.
 However, substantial further damage was done by logging up until the 1990s.
 To this day these areas have extensive bamboo and grassland cover and trees have not yet grown back.